-As with the Craft, oscillators can be unison stacked or de-tuned and set to harmonic intervals via a spread knob, waves are:
+As with the Craft, oscillators can be unison stacked or de-tuned and set to harmonic intervals via a spread knob.

 The filter is a morphable 2 pole resonant filter (one per voice) - resonance does appear to roll off the low end, three ADSR envelopes, two LFOs (syncable) - one LFO 1 global and LFO2 - one per voice.
 Both have morphable waveforms, with LFO going up into audio rates, relative to the root note.

 Additionally, there’s an FM mode with selectable FM depth and ratio between the 2 OCSs as well as Ring Mod.

 Distortion and delay effects finish off the voice, with delay time available as a mod destination.

 There’s also a 128 step sequencer (short patterns=higher resolution) with four lanes of parameter sequencing, plus arpeggiator.